Course Overview

 Admission Requirements

-The following admission criteria apply to all applicants to courses at APIC that lead to the award of an AQF Level 9 qualification.
+The following academic admission criteria apply to all applicants to courses at APIC that lead to the award of an AQF Level 9 qualification.
 Additional English language requirements for international students are provided in the next tab.

-• Applicants who have completed a postgraduate preparation program.
+- Applicants who have completed a postgraduate preparation program.

-For more information on admission requirements, please refer to the APIC Admission Policy.
+For more information on admission requirements including special entry requirements, please refer to the APIC Admission Policy.

-All applicants from a non-English speaking background applying to any postgraduate course at APIC must satisfy the following additional English language requirements:
+All applicants from a non-English speaking background applying to a Master or Graduate Diploma course at APIC must satisfy ONE of the following English language requirements:

-• IELTS Academic: overall band score of 6.5 or higher, with a minimum score of 6.0 in writing and speaking; OR
+- IELTS Academic: overall band score of 6.5 or higher, with a minimum score of 6.0 in writing and speaking; OR

-• IBT (Internet-based TOEFL): overall score of 79 with a writing section minimum of 21 and speaking 18; OR
+- IBT (Internet-based TOEFL): Overall score of 79 with a writing section minimum of 21 and speaking 18; OR

-• Cambridge Certificate of Proficiency in English (CPE): Overall score 180, writing and speaking 180; OR
+- Cambridge Certificate of Proficiency in English (CPE): Overall score 180, writing and speaking 180; OR

-• Cambridge Certificate of Advanced English (CAE): Overall 176 with a writing and speaking minimum score of 169: OR
+- Cambridge Certificate of Advanced English (CAE): Overall 176 with a writing and speaking minimum score of 169: OR

-• PTE Academic Module with a minimum score of 58 with a writing and speaking section minimum of 50.
+- PTE Academic Module with a minimum score of 58 with a writing and speaking section minimum of 50.

 FEE-HELP is a Commonwealth Government loan available to eligible students enrolled in APIC Courses in order to help pay all or part of their tuition fees.

-Details about HELP loans including eligibility requirements can be foundhere.
+Details about HELP loans including eligibility requirements and repayment of a HELP debt can be found here.

-If you have any questions about applying for FEE-HELP please contact us at:[email protected]
+If you have any questions about applying for FEE-HELP please contact us at: [email protected]

 Course Learning Outcomes